 How to acquire NPS survey data

 NPS surveys are commonly conducted via text, email, phone call or on a website.
+You can use popular survey software to build and disseminate these forms.

 In order to be an accurate representation of customer satisfaction, the NPS question is generally made available after the customer has received and used the product or service for some time